tempestwf/laravel-versioned-api/README.md

 ## What’s currently in development
 1. Tempest Tools Cache Tagging System
-  a.
-Tag cache items based on the templating system from Tempest Tools Common ArrayHelper.
+ * Tag cache items based on the templating system from Tempest Tools Common ArrayHelper.
 Apply tags to cache in distributed cache environments that don’t commonly support it.

 ## What’s planned:
 1. Improved error handling and logging.